jay500s/addressbook-level2/doc/DeveloperGuide.md

   Solution: The output of the very first test run could be slightly different because the program creates a new storage file.
 Tests should pass from the 2nd run onwards.

+### User Story
+* As a user, I would like to be able to edit an existing contact
+* As a user, I would like to add multiple numbers for the same contact

 ### Renaming an existing tag

 * Essentially want to refactor the 'friend' tag into a 'buddy' tag